You may not know that British Columbia produces some beautiful wines.

 Black Sage Vineyard

-The wine family includes a rich, aromatic, bold Cabernet Sauvignon from 20-year old vines (our favorite), a cherry-and-blackberry spiced Cabernet Franc and a luscious Merlot.
+Their wines include a rich, aromatic, bold Cabernet Sauvignon from 20-year old vines (our favorite), a cherry-and-blackberry spiced Cabernet Franc and a luscious Merlot.
+Exceedingly drinkable!